shiny-spoon/protect/README.md

     * Confirming the protection rule(s) applied

 ## Limitations of this solution
-* This solution does not accomodate existing repositories.
+* This solution does not accommodate existing repositories.
 It is built to handle repositories that are newly created, with a default branch.
-* This solution does not accomodate repositories that are not initialized with a default branch.
+* This solution does not accommodate repositories that are not initialized with a default branch.

 ## How the solution works